marjasi/WinPixel/README.md

 - **Resource scripts:** used to define the top window menu.
 - **Common Item Dialog:** used to allow the user to choose where to save their art or where to load it from.
 - **Dynamic Link Libraries:** used to save and load .bmp file data.
+## Define statement generator
+It's a separate application that was used to generate a text file defineStatements.txt, which contains the declarations of the draw area button ID values.
 ## FAQ
 ### How does it work?
 The drawing area is made up of owner drawn buttons that have their background color and border color changed.
 There is a separate array that keeps all the current background colors of the buttons.
 When a user interacts with the drawing area, the values in this array are modified and then a specific owner drawn button is redrawn based on the modified value.